wisniewskikr/chrisblog-it-java-ee/technologies/async/java-ee9-api-rest-helloworld-async-events-fire/README.md

 -----------

 ##### Goal
-The goal of this project is to present how to create **event** in a **REST API Java** application using **Java EE 9** framework.
+The goal of this project is to present how to create **asynchronous event** using **Event.fire()** method in a **REST API Java** application using **Java EE 9** framework.
 Application is deployed on **payara micro** in version 6.

 **Event** means that there is one or many **observes** who wait for event.
 If event happens then observes are informed and also do some action.
-In other words some action in one place can trigger one or many actions in other places.
-Implementation consists of:
-* Event: provided by Java EE
-* Event Item: container for information provided between event and observes
-* Event Listener: class with observes method which is triggered by event
+By default events are synchronous - main thread is blocked until observes finish their actions.
+But updating event listeners with @Stateless and @Asynchronous makes events asynchronous - main thread is not blocked any more.

 ##### Flow
 The following flow takes place in this project: